centreon/centreon-documentation/versioned_docs/version-23.10/reporting/available-reports.md

 #### How to interpret the report

 The report also calculates the real and the effective MTRS for each alarm.
-A table contains detailed statistics on events occuring on hosts indicating start, acknowledgement and end dates.
+A table contains detailed statistics on events occurring on hosts indicating start, acknowledgment and end dates.

 ![image](../assets/reporting/guide/available-reports/Hostgroup-Service-Event-List.png)